5.25 Sensitivity analysis

 • When removing outliers and/or influential observations, the sample size will always decrease.
 Thus, standard errors, width of confidence intervals, and p-values will always change just due to a reduction in sample size.
 However, typically we are only removing a few observations relative to the full sample size, so this will not make a large difference.
 Regardless, as always, pay more attention to changes in the magnitude of effects than to changes in p-values.

 • When removing any observation, the characteristics of the remaining observations may change.
-For example, an observation that was an outlier or influential may no longer be, or vice versa.
+For example, a non-omitted observation that was an outlier or influential in the original analysis may no longer be, or vice versa.
 A thorough analysis of sensitivity to outliers and/or influential observations would entail removing observations one at a time, assessing the effects on the model, and reassessing the remaining observations.
 DFBetas already tell us what happens to each regression coefficient when each observation is removed one at a time, but they do not tell us how the influence measures themselves (DFBetas, Cook’s distance) change for the remaining observations.

 • Be careful when assessing differences in coefficient magnitude between analyses that are on different scales.